Targeting of law firms and lawyers under the second Trump administration: Executive Order 14237 against Paul Weiss and settlement

 The settlement by Paul Weiss was widely criticized, and viewed as "humiliating" in the legal profession, since no explicit requests were made of the firm by Trump.
 Journalist and legal commentator Mike Masnick described Paul Weiss's actions as "In short, they caved.
 They folded like a cheap suit.
 They made it clear that Paul Weiss not only won't fight for its clients, it won't fight for itself."
 Harvard Law School lecturer Deepak Gupta similarly asked: "Would you want to be represented by a law firm that can't even stand up for itself?
 A law firm that might sell you out to the federal government to save its own skin?"

-The firm said that it deliberated on whether to fight the executive order but that even fighting it would be problematic because doing so "would not solve the fundamental problem, which was that clients perceived our firm as being persona non grata with the Administration."
-Brad Karp wrote an email to staff stating that the firm struck the deal because the firm could not stop the effects of the executive order, that clients had told the firm that they were going to leave the firm as a result of the order, and that the firm "would not be able to survive a protracted dispute with the Administration."
+The firm said that it deliberated on whether to fight the EO, but that fighting it would be problematic because doing so "would not solve the fundamental problem, which was that clients perceived our firm as being persona non grata with the Administration."
+Brad Karp wrote an email to staff stating that the firm struck the deal because the firm could not stop the effects of the executive order, that clients had told the firm that they were going to leave the firm as a result of the EO, and that the firm "would not be able to survive a protracted dispute with the Administration."
 The head of Paul Weiss stated that the executive order could have easily "destroyed our firm."

+In February 2026, the revelation of Brad Karp's personal relationship with convicted criminal and sex offender Jeffrey Epstein was followed by Karp's resignation as the chair of Paul Weiss.
+The following month, Bloomberg Law reported, in March 2026, that the firm — which had positioned itself "as a bulwark against Trump" in 2018 — agreeing to provide $40 million in legal services to the Trump administration, one year prior, had weakened its reputation, and that other law firms struggled to meet the needs of pro bono work no longer performed by Paul Weiss as a result.